 “How is this…how,” Flat Stanley stammered before realizing that by asking how it was possible the girl was alive, he was basically giving a confession right in front of a cop.
 “Um, what?”

 “Where’s Captain Obvious?” the dead girl asked and Stanley laughed because maybe he had the upper hand after all.

 “Now why in the world would I tell you that?”

 She smiled and before Stanley knew what had hit him, he was totally encased in ice from his feet to his neck.
 The ice smelled old and stale with a faint hint of ketchup and rancid meat juice in it, like a fridge that needed to be defrosted.
 He could have phased through it but he didn’t want to escalate an already escalated situation.
 “Where is he?”

 “I don’t know,” Flat Stanley replied, planning to offer as little information has he could get away with.
 Crossing Desire was not something you did if you didn’t want to get ate.
 “I can’t tell you.”

-Zoe tipped her head forward just the slightest amount and a fist of ice shot directly into Flat Stanley’s balls.
+Zoe tipped her head forward just the slightest amount and sent a fist of ice directly into Flat Stanley’s balls.
 “Have it your way.
 Believe me when I say I’m more than happy to beat it out of you.
 And please, take your time, why don’t you?”

 “Seriously, I don’t know,” he replied when he finished coughing and gasping from the shot to the nads.
 It was dawning on him that whether he got ate by Desire or frozen by some vindictive bitch who took things way too personal, it was all the same for him.
 Dead was dead.
 “I wish I could help you guys, really, but Desire got ahold of him.
 I got no clue where he took him.”